Outlaws (1985 video game): Reception

 The game was poorly reviewed.
-Zzap!64 rated the game with 35%, stating that "Ultimate [had] surely seen better days" and that "there is nothing much to say about Outlaws, except how mediocre it is", however the graphics were generally praised as being "crisp" and having "excellent equestrian animation."
+Zzap!64 rated the game with 35%, stating that "Ultimate [had] surely seen better days" and that "there is nothing much to say about Outlaws, except how mediocre it is", but the graphics were generally praised as being "crisp" and having "excellent equestrian" animation.
 Commodore User were similarly unimpressed, describing the game as a "massive disappointment".
 Although they thought the graphics were of a high standard and sound fairly effective, the music was considered to be "awful" and "well below standard".
 Overall it was said to "lack depth" and could have been better if there was more for the player to do.